9 Tips for a Good Buffet Experience

 So, you say, bacon and toast was what he liked, but why pay 35 bucks for something you could get at the nearby diner for $2.99?

 6. Try to eat slowly and don't overeat.

 I know this is a tough one, almost impossible, but you can suffer later if you don't use a little selectivity and restraint.

 Taking a probiotic capsule, drinking some herbal tea, or using your favorite digestive aid might be a good idea.
 Sit still for a moment.
 Take a few deep breaths and wait at least a minute or two before going back for the refill.

 You CAN have it all, but try not to.

-... and a degree of self-restraint.
+This is the time for a little self-restraint.
 Try to be aware of which foods are way, way, way too high in calories and fat.

-If you are gulping down quarts of soft drinks and piling up french fries on your plate and starting on your third serving of chili, you might be abusing the buffet experience.
-Remember, too, the sodas are full of filling gas.
+If you are gulping down quarts of soft drinks and piling up french fries on your plate, and starting on your third serving of chili, you might be abusing the buffet experience.
+Remember, too, that the sodas are full of filling gas.